gatsbyjs/homepage-starters/plugins/kontent-ai-plugin/TS-README.md

    yarn setup
    ```

-   This will run a script to populate your Kontent project with demo content.
+   This will run a script to populate your Kontent.ai project with demo content.

 1. **Start developing**